 - Improves signs of aging: Sodium hyaluronate works to replace lost moisture and hyaluronic acid naturally found in the skin that lessens with age.
-This added hydration, in turn, smooths texture created by fine lines and wrinkles.
+This added hydration, in turn, may smooth texture created by fine lines and wrinkles.

 - Improves breakout-prone skin: According to Shah, it could help your acne by rebalancing the skin if you are overly drying it with harsh exfoliants, cleansers, and treatments.
-It's also non-comedogenic, which means it won't clog the pores.
+It's also generally considered to be non-comedogenic, which means it won't clog pores.

 - Plumps: Sodium hyaluronate provides structure and volume and can create temporary but instantaneous plumpness in the skin.